couchbase/n1fty/flex/NOTES.md

       dynamic indexing to use type "text".

 - issue: what about fields that have a null value?
-  ANS: they are not indexed by FTS.
+  - ANS: they are not indexed by FTS -- the index will not have an entry that represents the NULL field value.

 - expression - CONTAINS.